Ecdysis (album)

 Ecdysis is the first solo album by Japanese musician Miho Hatori.
 She came to prominence with a series of contributions to diverse bands, including Cibo Matto, Gorillaz, the Beastie Boys, and Smokey & Miho before working entirely as a solo performer.
 The album was released on October 21, 2005 in Japan under the Speedstar International label.
-The album was distributed in the United States one year later under the Rykodisc label.
+The album was distributed in the United States one year later on 24 October 2006 under the Rykodisc label.